 Quality not quantity

-AXA is a very, very large company with more than 165,000 people working for it around the world.
+AXA is a very, very large company with more than 160,000 people working for it around the world.
 Yet it does not offer a similarly huge number of graduate places.
-There are usually around 12 positions on its scheme – compared to the big 4, that is miniscule.
+There are usually around 12 positions on its scheme – compared to the Big Four, that is miniscule.
 Imagine being one of that small number of people though – a customised programme designed to progress you to be the best you can be in a global business.
 You have tremendous visibility across the organisation – that visibility simply cannot happen when there is an intake of 100, let alone 1000 a year.

-Rather than thinking about the size of company you want to work for, take time to reflect on the experience that you are after.
+Rather than thinking about the size of company you want to work for, take time to reflect on the experience that you want.
 The best graduate schemes will have excellent buddying and mentoring support, sometimes with scope for reverse mentoring; a strong induction programme; support through all levels of professional qualifications; a commitment to diversity and inclusion; and a meritocratic approach.

 Small can be beautiful